brianpbyers/intro-ionic/README.md

 An Ionic app has several folders.
 The two most important ones are:

-1. The `www` folder, which is similar to the `public` folder of our Node and Express apps.
+1. The `www` folder, which is similar to the `public` folder of our Node and Express apps, or the `dist` folder of our Angular apps.
 It is the version of files that actually get loaded on the front end.
 2. The `src` folder comprises the files that are compiled and combined to create the files in the `www` folder.
 This is where you will do most of the editing in your Ionic app.

 Take a couple minutes to familiarize yourself with the files in the `src` folder.
 Discuss with a partner your main takeaways from the files, and the code within them.